Plugin System#

 The plugin system allows extending gptme with custom tools, hooks, and commands without modifying the core codebase.

 When to use plugins: For runtime integration (hooks, custom tools, commands).
-For lightweight knowledge bundles, see Lessons or skills instead.
+For lightweight knowledge bundles, see Lessons or Skills instead.

 Plugin Structure#